 Baby giraffes weigh in at around 200 pounds and are already 6 feet tall when they are born.
 They learn to stand almost immediately at birth.
 They grow quickly, nearly doubling their height in their first year.

 Most of the time on safari, you’ll find giraffes using their long necks to pluck leaves off the tops of trees.
 That’s because they spend most of their time eating each day and eat around 75 pounds of foliage every day.

+When talking about giraffe facts, you can’t leave out their beautiful spotted coats.
 While the different sub-species of giraffes can appear to be similar, all giraffes have a unique pattern.
 Their spots also darken with age, and scientists have said that they can calculate their age from this darkening.

 At the Giraffe Centre in Nairobi, the guides can all identify each individual giraffe by their unique coats and know them by name.
 Researchers in the field also most often use their coats as the distinguishing feature for identifying individuals in towers of wild giraffe populations.